FAQ

 There is a $250.00 per vehicle security/damage deposit card hold placed at pickup that will be returned to your card after your post ride vehicle inspection.

 We recommend at least 2 hours minimum and optimally 3-4+ hours for a fully satisfying experience.
 You can have fun with as little as just 1 hour if time and/or cost is a limiting factor for you.
-Our rental periods can go up to 24 hour durations.
-Contact us directly by phone or email to inquire about heavily discounted rates above 5 hours.
+Our rental periods can go up to 8 hour durations.
+Contact us directly by phone to inquire about heavily discounted rates above 3 hours.

 Total Price Summary: